Groups, conjugation and powers: The forgetful functor

 \begin{proof}[Proof of Theorem~\ref{thm:center}] The center of a group is the set of elements~$a$ such that conjugation by~$a$ is the identity.
 Similarly, the center of a quandle is the set of elements~$a$ such that left-multiplication with~$a$ is the identity.
 It is straightforward to check that this subset is a sub-quandle, and it is preserved by the power structure, if present.
 This means that it does not matter if we compute the center of a group or of its underlying quandle, and groups with isomorphic power quandles have isomorphic centers{\it~as power quandles}.
 In particular, they have the same cardinality.

 It remains to be shown that these centers are isomorphic{\it~as groups} if they are finite.
 In other words, because centers are abelian, we can assume that the groups in question are abelian, and we are left to show that finite abelian groups are determined by their power structures.
-This must be well-known in some form or other, but we were unable to locate a reference.
-We indicate an argument: Given a finite abelian group~$A$, the power structure determines the cardinalities of the sets
+We indicate an argument for that: Given a finite abelian group~$A$, the power structure determines the cardinalities of the sets

 for all~$n\geqslant 1$.
-Now~$A$ itself is a finite product of finite cyclic groups, and the number and structure of the factors can easily be determined from the knowledge of all the cardinalities above. \end{proof}
+Now~$A$ itself is a finite product of finite cyclic groups, and the number and structure of the factors can easily be determined from the knowledge of all the cardinalities above~(see~\cite{McHaffey}, for example). \end{proof}

 Theorems~\ref{thm:central_quotient} and~\ref{thm:center} together show that two finite groups with isomorphic underlying power quandles share the same centers and central quotients.
 The problem which groups share with a given group~$G$ the same center and the same central quotient has already been raised by Baer~\cite{Baer} and is difficult.
 An obvious upper bound is given by the cohomology~\hbox{$\rmH^2(G/\rmZ(G);\rmZ(G))$} which classifies central extensions of~$G/\rmZ(G)$ with center containing~$\rmZ(G)$, but not necessarily equal to it.
 Standard examples are the dihedral and quaternion groups of order~$8$.
 These have non-isomorphism power quandles, though, because the dihedral group has five involutions, whereas the quaternion group has only one.
 The question whether finite groups are determined by their power quandles remains open.